Everykey: Products

 The company's debut product was an electronic wristband designed to replace keys and passwords.
 Development of the prototype into a working product was funded by a Kickstarter campaign.

 The current product, resembling a USB thumb drive that can be inserted into a wristband accessory, was funded by an Indiegogo crowdfunding campaign.
 The software enables Everykey to work with a variety of computer and mobile platforms.
-Everykey currently offers the hardware thumb-drive style product as well as a Key Ring Accessory, Band Accessory, Charging Cable, and Bluetooth Dongle.
+Everykey currently offers the thumb-drive style product as well as: a Key Ring Accessory, Band Accessory, Charging Cable, and Bluetooth Dongle.